getlago/lago-docs/docs/guide/06_customers.md

 5. Select a language from the list; and
 6. Click **"Add language"** to confirm.

+Please refer to the API documentation to see the [list of supported languages](../api/resources/locales).

 :::info
 When the customer's preferred language is updated, the change only applies to new PDF files.
 Existing documents are not affected.
 :::